DK Havenergi

-And it is not the first time that the Fayard shipyard, which is located in the port of Odense, has serviced the gas fleet, which has become a profitable source of income for the sanctioned Russia.
-According to Ekstra Bladet, Georgiy Ushakov is the eighth ship from the Yamal LNG fleet that has been serviced since the Russian invasion of Ukraine.
+And it is not the first time that the Fayard shipyard, located in the port of Odense, has serviced the gas fleet, which has become a lucrative source of income for sanctions-hit Russia.
+According to Ekstra Bladet, Georgiy Ushakov is the eighth ship from the Yamal LNG fleet to have been serviced since the Russian invasion of Ukraine.

-The mayor of Odense, who is also deputy chairman of the board of Odense Havn, informs Danwatch and Ekstra Bladet that he has only just become aware that several ships from the Russian gas fleet are being serviced in the city's port.
+The mayor of Odense, who is also vice-chairman of the board of directors of Odense Port, tells Danwatch and Ekstra Bladet that he has only just become aware that several ships from the Russian gas fleet are being serviced in the city's port.

-He does not want to appear for an interview, but states in a written answer:
+He does not want to be interviewed, but states in a written response:

-“No, it is not something I have been made aware of until now.
-Therefore, I have also asked the Port of Odense to deliver an account of the matter to the Finance Committee," he writes in an email, in which he also states that he "still (has) full confidence that the Port of Odense and the port's tenants have acted within applicable legislation and sanctions.”
+“No, it is not something that I have been made aware of before now.
+That is why I have also asked the Port of Odense to provide a statement of the matter to the Economic Committee,” he writes in an email, where he also states that he “continues to have full confidence that the Port of Odense and the port’s tenants have acted within applicable legislation and sanctions.”

 Following the rules

-Peter Rahbæk Juel believes that it will require a tightening of the current rules if, from the Danish side, you want to avoid these ships being able to dock in Danish ports.
+Peter Rahbæk Juel believes that it will require a tightening of the current rules if the Danish side wants to prevent these ships from docking in Danish ports.

-“Such tightening must come from the government, and I would support it.
+“Such a tightening must come from the government, and I would support.
 But until then, the starting point must be that the Port of Odense, like all other companies, must comply with applicable legislation and sanctions.
-And they do," he says and elaborates:
+And they do,” he says and elaborates:

-"There must be no doubt that I and Odense are on Ukraine's side."
+“There should be no doubt that I and Odense stand on Ukraine’s side.”

 Swedish port says no

-That is why the Swedish port decided to tell companies that sold fuel to ships with Russian oil or stored fuel to be sold that they were no longer welcome in the port.
+Therefore, the Swedish port decided to tell companies that sold fuel to ships carrying Russian oil or stored fuel that was to be sold that they were no longer welcome in the port.

 Danwatch and Ekstra Bladet have also previously asked Thomas Andersen why he wants to help support the Russian trade in natural gas.
 He did not want to answer that, but emphasized that Fayard complies with the law.